 - In February 2019, senior NAFCU staff attended meetings with staff members from the offices FCC Chairman Ajit Pai, Commissioner Brendan Carr, and Commissioner Michael O'Rielly to seek clarity on a number of issues, including the definition of an autodialer.

 - In May 2018, NAFCU President and CEO Dan Berger and other NAFCU staff met with FCC Chairman Ajit Pai to discuss the current approach to TCPA rulemaking in light of the D.C.
 Circuit’s decision in ACA International v.
 FCC.

 In June 2019, the FCC approved a declaratory ruling that will allow voice service providers to automatically block suspected robocalls unless a consumer opts out.
-NAFCU met with FCC Chairman Pai's staff in May 2019 to share concerns that credit unions' calls to members could be erroneously blocked if the ruling was implemented without changes, and joined with nine other trades to voice these concerns in a letter.
+NAFCU met with FCC Chairman Pai's staff in May 2019 to share concerns that credit unions' calls to members could be erroneously blocked if the ruling was implemented without changes, and joined with nine other trades to voice these concerns in an associated letter.
 In consideration of these issues, the FCC added language that allows legitimate callers to file complaints with the providers for mistakenly blocked calls.
-Also in June 2019, the FCC approved publication of a proposal to require phone companies to incorporate a caller identification framework called SHAKEN/STIR.
-NAFCU joined with several other trade groups to offer support for the SHAKEN/STIR framework and provide additional recommendations to ensure that wanted calls are not blocked.
+In addition to reiterating its concerns in meetings and phone calls with FCC staff, NAFCU provided the FCC with a comment letter in January 2020 echoing its concerns with the implementation and effectiveness of call blocking measures currently in place.